al-matari/KEYKLOAK/video-script.md

 On screen: repository root, README, then running application

-Hi, and welcome to my walkthrough for the Code Challenge.
+Hi everyone, and welcome to my solution review for the Code Challenge.

+And by the way welcome to my first youtube video.

-In this video, I want to explain how I approached the challenge, what problems I found, how I prioritized them, and what I changed on both backend and frontend to make the application more correct and more robust.
+I want to explain how I handled the challenge, what problems I found, how I ranked them, and what I changed to make the application more correct and robust.

 My goal was to treat it like a real engineering task.
-So instead of only fixing isolated issues, I reviewed the full request flow end to end: controller, service, repository, entity model, DTO mapping, API client, and React state management.
+So instead of only fixing isolated issues, I reviewed the full request flow end to end:
+From data base to the UI

-I split the work into four phases:
+I split the work into 3 phases:

 - understand the expected product behavior
-- review the backend and document issues
+- review the backend
-- review the frontend and document issues
+- review the frontend

-- implement targeted fixes and keep the trade-offs explicit
+I reviewed both parts, noted the issues, implemented the main fixes, explained the trade-offs, and suggested possible improvements.

-# 1:15 to 2:15 - Scope and Expected Flows
+# Scope and Expected Flows

 On screen: challenge description, README sections, and API overview

-I started by reading the challenge material and the repository documentation to understand the expected scope.
+I started by reading the challenge material and the documentation to understand the expected scope.

 The README describes the app as a team portal for team performance metrics and real-time activity monitoring.

-The application is built around three main user-facing flows:
+The application is built around three main flows:

 - a dashboard that shows team statistics
 - a live activity feed
 - a user profile page with recent activity

-And underneath those flows, there are three main API paths:
+And behind those flows, there are three main API paths:

 - `GET /api/teams/{team}/stats`
 - `GET /api/activities/feed`